This Is How I’ve Made My Days More Intentional

 And I wanted that again tomorrow.

-Like most people, I’ve spent years juggling.
-Work.
-Home.
-Ideas.
-Demands.
-I’d write endless to-do lists, chase productivity tools, try to stay on top of everything… and still feel behind.
+Like most people, I’ve spent years juggling work and home.
+Ideas and demands.
+I’d write endless to-do lists, use productivity tools, try to stay on top of everything… and still feel behind.

-I started writing down no more than eight things each day.
+I started to write down no more than eight things each day.

 Just the things that mattered.